-Our seasonal menus are created following Canada's Food Guide and Growing Little Sprouts - Best Practices for Creating Supportive Eating Environments in Childcare Programs (KFL&A) and are posted in the front entry.
+Our seasonal menus are created following Canada's Food Guide and are posted in the front entry.

 At SSCC we care for children with a variety of food intolerances, life threatening food allergies, and cultural food preferences.
 We provide an atmosphere that accepts and respects individual needs and work together in partnership with families to ensure each child's specific needs are met.